awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-cloudformation-s3.md

    }
    ```

+1. In AWS CloudFormation, in the **Resources** tab for your stack, view the resources that were created for your stack\.

+   Choose the S3 bucket with a `sourcebucket` label in the name, such as `s3-cfn-codepipeline-sourcebucket-y04EXAMPLE.` Do not choose the pipeline artifact bucket\.

-1. In the Amazon S3 console for your bucket, choose **Upload**, and follow the instructions to upload your \.zip file\.
+   The source bucket is empty because the resource is newly created by AWS CloudFormation\.
+Open the Amazon S3 console and locate your `sourcebucket` bucket\.
+Choose **Upload**, and follow the instructions to upload your `SampleApp_Linux.zip` \.zip file\.

-   Your sample application must remain packaged in a \.zip file\.
+**Note**
+When Amazon S3 is the source provider for your pipeline, you must upload to your bucket all source files packaged as a single \.zip file\.
+Otherwise, the source action fails\.

 1. Sign in to the AWS Management Console and open the CodePipeline console at [https://console\.aws\.amazon\.com/codepipeline/](https://console.aws.amazon.com/codepipeline/)\.